NATIONAL LOVE PEOPLE DAY | SEPTEMBER 30

 On September 30, National Love People Day asks us to lift others up through the profound power of unconditional love.

 The human condition is a limiting and varying thing.
 How and when and where we get to use it is vaguely and oddly defined.
 What is certain is a rollercoaster-filled life of celebrations and trials.
-National Love People Day tasks us with an understanding that unconditional love requires a dedication most human beings aren’t given.
+National Love People Day tasks us to understand that unconditional love requires a dedication most human beings aren’t given.
 But, when we wholeheartedly love our neighbors with steadfast devotion, the world is a better place.
 It is the practical application of “love your neighbor as yourself.”

 The word “unconditional” on its own is quite profound.
 Look at its synonyms: wholehearted, unqualified, unreserved, unlimited, unrestricted, unmitigated, unquestioning, complete, total, entire, full, absolute, unequivocal.
 Those words are dedicated, solid, and unwavering from their commitment to something.
 There are no boundaries or limitations with the word “unconditional.”

-Add the word love, and the power of the phrase is multiplied.
+Add the word love, and the power of the phrase multiplies.
 So, on National Love People Day, offer kindness and care to the people in your community.

 - Volunteer – When you volunteer in your community, you do several things.
 You keep resources and dollars local.
 Your efforts help those in your immediate surroundings, lifting them up as you do.
 You also help create resources that demonstrate your love and that of your community.